junaid11P/Data-structure-foundation-/README.md

-# Data-structure-foundation-
+# Data-structure-foundation-python
-This is my 3rd semester data structure foundation code
+This is my 3rd semester data structure foundation codes:-

+1. stack using array